Kusanti Abdul-Salaam

-Kusanti Abdul-Salaam, birth name Andy Colbert, (born March 29, 1975) is a former Arena Football wide receiver/defensive back who played for the Portland Forest Dragons, Oklahoma Wranglers, Tampa Bay Storm and Georgia Force.
+Kusanti Abdul-Salaam, birth name Andy Colbert, (born March 29, 1975) is a former arena football wide receiver/defensive back who played for the Portland Forest Dragons, Oklahoma Wranglers, Tampa Bay Storm and Georgia Force.
 He played college football at UCLA.

-Highschool
+Early life and college

 Kusanti attended John Muir High School.
 He lettered in football where he played quarterback and defensive back, track where he was a sprinter and hurdler, and basketball where he played point guard.
 He received a full scholarship to UCLA.

-Name change

 After a 35–17 loss to Arizona Andy Colbert changed his name to Kusanti Abdul-Salaam due to his conversion to the Islamic faith.
 The name literally means: "He that is servant of Allah, with peace and salvation."

-Post career
+Professional career

 After college Abdul-Salaam went to Denmark to play professional football.
-In Denmark he played Runningback, Wide Receiver, and Defensive Back.
+In Denmark he played running back, wide receiver, and defensive back.

-Portland Forest Dragons

 Kusanti played for the Portland Forest Dragons in 1999.

-Oklahoma Wranglers

-Kusanti played with former UCLA team mate kicker Chris Sailer.
+Kusanti played for the Oklahoma Wranglers with former UCLA teammate kicker Chris Sailer.

-Georgia Force

 In 2001, Kusanti was the pick in the 2nd round of the 2001 Arena Football League dispersal draft by the Georgia Force, a new franchise team that year.

-Personal
+Personal life

-Kusanti graduated with a B.A. in History.
+Kusanti graduated with a B.A. in history.
 He works as a barber and also provides home health care for the handicap.
-He is currently working to become a professor in History.
+He is currently working to become a professor in history.
 In 2008, he began coaching for the Pasadena Polytechnical School.